RandomMoviePicker/client/README.md

 # About this project:

-This app purpose is to select a random movie extract from the TMDB (the movie data base) API, the user can press the big red button on the home page and recieve a result or go to filters and discard the genres he/she is not interested in.
+This app purpose is to select a random movie extracted from the TMDB (the movie data base) API, the user can press the big red button on the home page and receive a result or go to filters and discard the genres he/she is not interested in.

 The app also allows to save the movie results as favourites, and visit its content.
 He/She also can create new playlist of movies, and customize the name latter, also add and delete movies from it.